simonebel/web-template/README.md

 # web-template

-A simple template for setting up a web application with React, FastAPi and SQlite.
+A simple template for setting up a web application with React, MUI, FastAPi and SQlite.